StellarNavi/StellarNavi.github.io/README.md

   <img alt="image" src="https://github.com/user-attachments/assets/fa854de4-3517-4647-8e3b-50f3ea24518e" alt="image" width="500" style="height:auto;"/>
 </p>

 - One thing I came across here was needing to make sure that I also passed all of the previous data elements that were loaded into the system already instead of blank by default, else when the user when to save their entry but say only updated the date field, the journal notes would be completely erased as the original notes were not persisting.
-However, I made sure to make that change and as you can see in the image above these are the previous values pop-up correctly allowing the user to review their data before saving any changes to ensure nothing is lost in the process.
+However, I made sure to make that change and as you can see in the image above these are the previous values that now pop-up correctly allowing the user to review their data before saving any changes to ensure nothing is lost in the process.
 Once the user has confirmed their changes, then the system performs an UPDATE statement and brings the user back to their dashboard.

 ```python
 # update date/notes and get updated timestamp